What is Non-Collectible Status? Currently not Collectible Status

 To Know More About the IRS Settlement Process Read This: IRS Settlement

 IRS Hardship may be a better option if a taxpayer is not qualified for an IRS Settlement.
 But, know this, if the IRS has already declared that a taxpayer is unable to pay the overdue income taxes, it is only a “hop, skip and jump” to wiping out the income tax debt altogether.

-The IRS income tax relief team at Flat Fee Tax Service will have a taxpayer placed into IRS Hardship / Currently not Collectible status if the taxpayer is unable to pay the back income tax debt and is not qualified for an Offer in Compromise settlement.
+The tax professionals at Flat Fee Tax Relief will have a taxpayer placed into IRS Hardship / Currently not Collectible status if the taxpayer is unable to pay the back income tax debt and is not qualified for an Offer in Compromise settlement.
 The financially struggling taxpayer will still owe the back taxes but the IRS will not pursue the taxpayer.
 Our clients are able to take a deep breath and go about their normal everyday life.
 A taxpayer may stay in IRS Hardship status for the next 10 years.
 After 10 years, the IRS will remove the back taxes.

 Flat Fee Tax Service announces another successful IRS settlement through their Offer in Compromise program.
 Our clients, Paul and Alissa V. of Palm Desert, California received a Fresh Start IRS settlement.
 Our Flat Fee Tax Service clients, Paul and Alissa V., will pay the IRS only $1,000.00 (1 thousand) on a tax debt of $85,000.00 (85 thousand).